ricordisamoa/dewkin/README.md

 New features and bugfixes
 ------
 * Clean internal classes and methods
-* Suggestions while typing user names
+* Suggestions while typing user name and project
 * Really submittable form
 * Warning for users with JavaScript disabled
 * Better i18n